 Friday: Carpenters complete fire-blocking and pitching of the shower pan.
 Any windows would also be installed at this time.

 Tuesday- Friday: “Rough” inspections take place during the second week.
 Plumbing and electrical can sometimes occur on the same day.
 Then we schedule building inspection after plumbing and electrical inspecctions have passed.

 Tuesday: Insulation inspection.

 Wednesday: Install drywall and concrete board on the walls.
 Then tape and apply the first coat of spackle.

 Thursday: 2nd coat of spackle.
-Then tape and apply thin-set to corner and seams around the tub or shower.
+Then tape and apply thin-set to corners and seams around the tub or shower.

 Friday: Final coat of spackle.
 Then install the concrete board on the floor and complete minor leveling.

 |WEEK 5||Monday: Sand, prime and apply the first coat of wall paint.|

 Tuesday: Set the vanity and install doors, casing and baseboards.
 Any crown molding or wainscoting will be completed at this time.
 Also, the shower door template.